Inf0eSec/THM-RootMe/README.md

     ~# nc -lnvp [port]

-I used the default port in the code "1234".
+I used the default port in the reverse-shell code: "1234".
 Navigating to http://[IP Address/uploads/] from the browser, click on the shell file to run the code.
 This should establish the shell with a prompt: **"$"**.
 To further test the shell:

 ![get shell](https://user-images.githubusercontent.com/100538982/164944149-f0f1c4c3-6237-4057-9eb1-a216b3cb9ec6.png)